harness/developer-hub/release-notes/continuous-integration.md

 <!-- Jan 22, 2024 -->

+#### New features and enhancements

+The [codebase expressions](/docs/continuous-integration/use-ci/codebase-configuration/built-in-cie-codebase-variables-reference) `<+codebase.sourceBranch>` and `<+codebase.targetBranch>` are now always `null` for branch and tag builds.
+These expressions are primarily for differentiating the target and source branches for PR builds.
+For branch and tag builds, use `<+codebase.branch>` and `<+codebase.tag>`.
+(CI-10743, ZD-55284)

 #### Fixed issues

-* Added indexing to handle a `IncorrectResultSizeDataAccessException` error that rarely occurred in builds with [matrix looping strategies](/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism) if some non-unique values were assigned.
+Added indexing to handle a `IncorrectResultSizeDataAccessException` error that rarely occurred in builds with [matrix looping strategies](/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism) if some non-unique values were assigned.
 (CI-10884, ZD-55815)
-* Improved resolution of `<+codebase.sourceBranch>` and `<+codebase.targetBranch>` for Bitbucket repos.
-(CI-10743, ZD-55284)

 ### Version 1.8.2